NSE co-location scam: Resignations at NSE

 After receiving show cause notices from SEBI, 12 out of 14 high-profile current and former top executives of NSE including Ravi Narain and Chitra Ramakrishna filed an application with SEBI to settle the co-location issue under consent mechanism in July 2017.
 The consent process is an alternative dispute resolution mechanism, allows an alleged wrongdoer to settle a pending issue by accepting a penal action without admitting or denying the guilt.
 During this period, in July 2017, Vikram Limaye took charge as MD and CEO of the NSE.
 He gave assurances that he would approach SEBI for a settlement of the co-location issue and would find the underlying cause of this issue.
 However, a consent application filed by the exchange was later returned in March 2018 after the CBI investigation gathered momentum.

-P. Chidambaram’s conduit

-P. Chidambaram has been accused of misusing his office during the United Progressive Alliance (UPA) rule from 2004 to 2014, when Ministry of Finance was under his leadership and his close aide K.P.
-Krishnan, who had been the longest serving Joint Secretary and Additional Secretary for the capital market.
-There have been allegations that P. Chidambaram has played a key role in NSE colocation scam.
-In January 2010, NSE secretively started high frequency or Algo trading and co-location services without seeking prior approval from SEBI.
-When such a significant development happens in market, SEBI generally puts out a discussion paper, consults its Technical Advisory Committee (TAC) and then issues guidelines.
-However, in this case, no such steps were taken.
-SEBI not only remained a mute spectator to this illegal activity but it also turned a blind eye towards it.

-Markets are shocked that P. Chidambaram chose favourable bureaucrats like C. B. Bhave and key persons like Chitra Ramakrishna, Ravi Narain, Ashok Chawla and Ramesh Abhishek to head market regulators SEBI, NSE and FMC respectively.
-Ravi Narain and Chitra Ramakrishna's proximity to K.P.
-Krishnan and P. Chidambaram is said to be the reason for their appointments.
-It was during this period, the NSE continued operations such as HFT for many years, "enabling brokers to help their clients especially the Foreign International Investors (FII) to make piles of illegal cash".
-SEBI ignored complaints from the Bombay Stock Exchange (BSE) and the FT Group's MCX-SX.
-It failed to ask the NSE to discontinue the HFT system for years.
-Outside the government, P. Chidambaram also has confidants of eminence like heads of key domestic financial institutions.
-Prior to 2010, the then-chairman of SEBI, C. B. Bhave sent some officials from SEBI to the United States for the training on co-location facilities.